ixartz/Next-JS-Landing-Page-Starter-Template/README.md

 - 🗂 VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript
 - 🤖 SEO metadata, JSON-LD and Open Graph tags with Next SEO
 - ⚙️ [Bundler Analyzer](https://www.npmjs.com/package/@next/bundle-analyzer)
-- 🖱️ One click deployment with Vercel or Netlify (or manual deployment to any hosting services)
+- 🖱️ One click deployment with Netlify (or manual deployment to any hosting services)
 - 🌈 Include a FREE theme
 - 💯 Maximize lighthouse score